A mutual exchange is when two or more tenants exchange (swap) their homes.

 What happens after I've submitted my application?

-We’ll let you know the outcome within 42 days of receiving your application and you shouldn’t make any arrangements to move until all landlords involved have confirmed their approval.
+We’ll let you know the outcome within 42 days of receiving your application (provided we have received all the information we need) and you shouldn’t make any arrangements to move until all landlords involved have confirmed their approval.

 We’ll arrange to inspect your property as well as the property you want to exchange with (if it's within the area where we have housing).
 Everyone involved in the exchange is welcome to attend these inspections so we can answer any questions you may have.

 Before we agree to the exchange we’ll check that your rent account is clear, that you have no history of causing anti-social behaviour and that your current home is in good condition.